belvo-finance-opensource/ofp/README.md

 ## Tips

-- Always try to use filters to narrow down results.
+- Always try to use search to narrow down results.
 - Use `--auth-server` when you need detailed API information.
 - Use `--json` for programmatic access to the data.